emmasarge/emptypantry/README.md

 ---
 ## Scope

 Empty Pantry is a site with featuring contemporary design and UX to provide recipes with a basic ingredient search with MealDB Api.
 The site is built with four responsive pages: a landing page, recipe search page, about page and contact page.
 The contact page is supported by EmailJs API with an automatic reply message for users to feel acknowledged after sending their initial message.
+I wanted to create a visual experience with the landing page of a modern kitchen, the recipe page being very simple and intuitive and the rest of the site to be fresh with green and simplicity.

 ## Structure